 Since most felines produce some versions of sounds with basic intentions such as ‘I’m hungry’ or ‘I’m hurting,’ the artificial intelligence could finetune itself to place it on a universal plan.

-Eventually, as the AI learns to understand cat language and translate it, the devs could use it to create a smart collar that would automatically translate your pets’ general intentions.
+Eventually, machine learning is used to understand cat language and translate it, the devs could use it to create a smart collar that would automatically translate your cat’s general intentions.

 MeowTalk is still far from ideal.
 It’s slow, glitchy, and often inaccurate.
 Still, the idea behind it is exciting and potentially game-changing, and it’s likely to get better with time.

 Yes.
 If you have a cat, why not play around with the app?
 It’ll get better the more you use it, and you’ll contribute to the ultimate goal.